 Following a comprehensive investigation, the Justice Department announced today that the Louisville Metro Police Department (LMPD) and the Louisville/Jefferson County Metro Government (Louisville Metro) engage in a pattern or practice of conduct that violates the U.S. Constitution and federal law.
-The Department also announced that it has entered into an agreement in principle with Louisville Metro and LMPD, which have committed to resolving the department’s findings through a court-enforceable consent decree with an independent monitor, rather than contested litigation.
+The DOJ finds civil rights violations by the LMPD dating back nearly 30 years.
+They also announced that it has entered into an agreement in principle with Louisville Metro and LMPD, which have committed to resolving the department’s findings through a court-enforceable consent decree with an independent monitor, rather than contested litigation.

 Specifically, the Justice Department finds that LMPD:

 Uses excessive force, including unjustified neck restraints and the unreasonable use of police dogs and tasers;

 Unlawfully executes search warrants without knocking and announcing;